 Employment Status: Regular/Full-Time/Exempt

 Under the general direction of the Director, Office of Program Performance, and/or his or her designee, works with grantee programs to provide programmatic oversight and to improve programs’ delivery of legal services to the eligible population.
-Travel is required, consisting of up to six to eight weeks per year.
+Travel is required, approximately six to eight weeks per year.
 This position is included in a collective bargaining unit represented by the International Federation of Professional & Technical Engineers, Local 135.

 PRINCIPAL DUTIES AND RESPONSIBILITIES:

 Conducts programmatic oversight of grantee programs and promotes improvement of grantees’ ability to provide high quality, effective, and efficient legal services;